rixx/books.rixx.de/data/reviews/michael-ondaatje/the-english-patient/index.md

 ---

 The English Patient by *Michael Ondaatje* is a lyrical, slow, pain-ridden book about the trauma and separation and surreal life of people in and after WW2.
-It's not really my kind of book, but it wasn't an unpleasant read, either.
+It's not really for me, but it wasn't an unpleasant read, either.